 Starbucks shared pictures of the Frappuccino all over social media and drummed up excitement around the drink.
 They also created a hashtag, #unicornfrappuccino, to encourage customers to share their experiences purchasing and drinking the beverage.

 The $5 drink was so popular with customers that during the single week it was available in April 2017, there were over 180,000 posts on social media that featured the drink.
 The drink also led to an increase in same-store sales for the second quarter by 3%, and same-store sales were up 4% in March 2017.

 Now that we have reviewed some of the most successful social media marketing campaigns, let’s dive into the ways you can kick start your own.

 How to Create a Social Media Marketing Campaign

-There are a number of ways to create a successful social media marketing campaign.
+There are many ways to create a successful social media marketing campaign.
 Plans vary based on industry, social media platform, and campaign type.
-Use the following tips to create your own social media marketing campaign.
+Use the following tips — which are centered around three major steps including researching your competition, crafting your strategy, and promoting your content — to create your social media marketing campaign.

 In the planning stages of your social media marketing campaign, consider your competition.

 - Which companies are similar to yours and already have successful social media accounts?